-I am working as an Assistant Professor at the Inter-University Centre for Astronomy and Astrophysics, Pune.
+I am working as an Associate Professor at the Inter-University Centre for Astronomy and Astrophysics, Pune.
 Previously, I have worked in the Atomic Astrophysics Group at the Department of Applied Mathematics and Theoretical Physics , University of Cambridge, UK.
 I have also held a prestigious research fellowship at Clare Hall, University of Cambridge and visiting positions at the High Altitude Observatory, National Centre for Atmospheric Research, USA and Kwasan and Hida Observatories, Kyoto University, Japan.

 I am also an adjunct faculty member at the Indian Institute of Astrophysics, Bangalore.